- I need a daily report showing precipitation in inches from July 01 2011 thru June 30th 2012. How do I get it?

-In the Microsoft Excel spreadsheet download, I am getting number signs (“#####”) instead of dates in the date column.
+In the Microsoft Excel spreadsheet download, I am getting number signs (“#####”) – a.k.a pound signs, or “hashtags” – instead of dates in the date column.
 How do I get a document I can use?

-This is a unfortunate feature of Microsoft Excel that if the width of the date is too wide for the column, it turns the number into a string of pound signs “#####” instead of showing the visible portion of the date.
-Please widen the date column in excel and the number signs will turn into dates.
+This is an unfortunate feature of Microsoft Excel such that if the width of the data (dates) is too wide (ie wider than the default column width), then it turns the value into a string of pound signs (hashtags) “#####” instead of showing the visible portion of the date. [ugh!].
+To resolve this issue, please simply widen the column in excel and the date values will be shown.